Early registration. A special advisement and early registration

 load may not exceed 12 semester hours.
 A grade of B or better in the

-graduate courses is required for use toward a master's degree.
+graduate course is required for use toward a master's degree.
 No more

 than nine semester hours of graduate credit may be earned before